 These secondary documents will provide the State Department with a clear record of your citizenship.
 If you are relying on documents from your early childhood to prove your US citizenship, submit as many documents as you can so that the State Department has plenty of evidence that you are a citizen.

-What Will Happen to the Documents I Submit With My Passport Application?
+What Will Happen to the Documents Submitted With My Passport Application?

 For more information, visit the website of the US Department of State.